 Just like every other industry, health and safety training needs to adapt, and adapt fast.

 Embracing the new norm, employers need to access new ways to train their teams and keep their workforce safe.
 Digital training offers the ideal solution.
 With the industry getting back on its feet and sites opened back up.
-We still see a strong demand for online training solutions.
+We still see a strong demand for online training solutions as we navigate a new wave of covid disruption.

 Safety ’n Action is an industry leader and has dedicated significant resources to developing the technology needed to move health and safety training forward in New Zealand.
 They’ve drawn on the expertise of a wide panel of specialists (including their highly qualified and experienced trainers, and their Academic Product Development and Quality Assurance teams) to create a complete suite of online and webinar solutions.
 These are the programmes that will help businesses stay on top of their health and safety training needs regardless of location.

-Users can log in remotely to participate in interactive live stream training sessions (webinars) and complete online courses at a time that suits.
+Users can log in remotely to participate in eLearning training from any location and at any time.
 That means employers can make the most of staff working remotely (which we are seeing a lot of these days) by getting them to complete their all-important safety training at home.

 Remote health and safety training is the ultimate solution in the current climate, the benefits of online training are indisputable.
 Not only is it more flexible and highly cost effective, but training times are significantly reduced by condensing learning resources.
-Even more importantly programmes can quickly and easily be updated and expanded, saving employers time and money, and ensuring workers always have access to the latest health and safety information.
+Even more importantly programmes can quickly and easily be setup where in-person training cancellations occur, saving employers time and money, and ensuring workers always have access to the latest health and safety information.

 Train your staff using these highly advanced tools and you’ll help them stay abreast of technology and build the skills to effectively interact with modern industries.
 Plus, if you’ve got employees spread out across various locations, online training enables you to reach a wider audience and brings uniformity to the training by ensuring the curriculum, strategy, content and tutor will be the same for everyone, regardless of where they’re based.